JJ/hoborg/text/text.md

 carriage and, when he opens the door and finds her there (or not), you threaten him to give you more money or else.

-The door opened violently and the Ted "Cracker" Armistead, the blackface clown came in.
+The door opened violently and  Ted "Cracker" Armistead, the blackface clown, the big boss of the clown posse, came in.
 He didn't seem happy.
 He never did, because he was an old grumpy whitey, that, when not in character, looked as if he was permanently sucking a lemon.
 When in character, he was the clown that always wanted the other to do something, eventually being